Sociology | Sociology of Childhood

 related to the social problems of children, and weekly paragraphs

 discussing readings and class lectures.
-There will be several
+There will be a packet of

-readings posted on oncourse and three books for the course.
-The
+assigned readings and three books for the course.
+The books

 Patricia A. Adler and Peter Adler (1998).
 Peer Power: Preadolescent